smarthome-go/homescript/README.md

 ```
 Exit stops execution of the running script with a provided exit code.
 Any non-0 exit code indicates a failure.

-However, due to limitations with goroutines, `exit()` currently only works for local testing and in the cli.

 ## A possible Homescript script

 ```python